GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_access.md

 :::

 :::{dropdown} How to download data via ELVIS
-To order and download DEA Intertidal Elevation and Elevation Uncertainty data using the ELVIS platform, visit the link below:
+To order and download DEA Intertidal Elevation and Elevation Uncertainty data using the **ELVIS (Elevation Information System)** platform, visit the link below:
 [https://elevation.fsdf.org.au/](https://elevation.fsdf.org.au/)

 1. Zoom into your coastal area of interest on the ELVIS map.